-In addition to assets, the statement of net position and governmental funds balance sheet will sometimes report a separate section for deferred outflows of resources.
+In addition to assets, the Statement of Net Position and Governmental Funds Balance Sheet will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position or fund balance that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The Authority had no items that qualified for reporting in this category.

 In addition to liabilities, the Statement of Net Position and Governmental Funds Balance Sheet will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position or fund balance that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Authority has only one item that qualified for reporting in this category.
-Unavailable revenue, which arises only under the modified accrual basis of accounting, is reported only in the governmental funds balance sheet.
+The Authority had no items that qualified for reporting in this category for the current year.
+Unavailable revenue, which arises only under the modified accrual basis of accounting, is reported only in the Governmental Funds Balance Sheet.
 The General Fund reports unavailable revenue from grants, and these amounts are deferred and will be recognized as an inflow of resources in the period in which the amounts become available.